 My name is Scott Alexander Edgar.
 I grew up in a “Latter-day Saint Home.”
 That is to say, we were members of the Church of Jesus Christ of Latter-day Saints.
 In the mid-1800s, early “Mormon” missionaries were sent from America to Europe to share “the Good News” of the Restoration of the Gospel of Jesus Christ.
 Many of my ancestors (on both sides of my family) were taught in their home countries (England, Scotland, and Holland) and were converted to the Church of Jesus Christ of Latter-day Saints.
-My pioneer ancestors’ surnames were: Edgar, McKay, Timpson, Strickland, Noorda, Wezenaar, Brown and Carr.
+My ancestors’ surnames were: Edgar, McKay, Timpson, Strickland, Noorda, Wezenaar, Brown and Carr.
 Because of their faith and commitment to the restored Gospel of Jesus Christ, these noble ancestors of mine followed the call of a living Prophet of God (Brigham Young) and immigrated to America.
 They were early pioneers who left their homelands and made their way by ship to American ports.
 Once on American soil, they fitted out wagons and handcarts, joined wagon trains, and moved slowly but deliberately across American and Indian lands to “Zion” in the Salt Lake Valley of the Utah Territory.
 I am forever grateful to these faithful, brave and determined ancestors of mine.
 I am grateful for their testimonies, their sacrifices, and their commitments to the Restored Gospel of Jesus Christ.
 They are my family heritage and an important part of who I am.

 (NOTE: If you are interested, click HERE to view a six (6) generation Family History Fan Chart.)

-I was born December 21st, 1946, at Letterman Army Hospital on the Presidio of San Francisco.
+I was born December 21st, 1946, at Letterman Army Hospital on the Presidio of San Francisco, California.
 I grew up in the San Francisco Bay Area.
 As a young boy, I spent many Saturdays exploring the city and often fishing under “the Golden Gate Bridge.”
 In those days, a young boy my age could safely go just about anywhere in the city for a 15-cent bus/trolley transfer ticket; …just hop on and hop off.
 On Saturdays and “no school days,” my Mom would often give me a brown bag with lunch, and just send me off for the day “…dinner’s at five” she would say.
 If I hadn’t had enough for breakfast, she would often make me an “eggy sandwich” to start my day off (an eggy sandwich was a hot fried egg, cooked over easy, and placed between two slices of buttered white bread, umm, umm!).
 Anyway, for me the city was a magical and safe place to be.
 I loved baseball and enjoyed watching or listening to games at old Kezar Stadium.
 I remember when the New York Giants ball club transferred to San Francisco and the Brooklyn Dodgers moved to LA (both teams made the move around 1960).
 Those were great days for the city.
-In addition, I also enjoyed Fisherman’s Wharf, the Marina, the Palace of Fine Arts, the Legion of Honor Art Museum, the Presidio of San Francisco, hanging out at the Cliff House (where I could buy penny candy), swimming at Sutros baths (and later ice skating there), wondering through Playland at the Beach, exploring Golden Gate Park, swimming at the old saltwater Fleishhacker Pool, and enjoying pink popcorn while visiting Fleishhacker Zoo.
+In addition, I also enjoyed Fisherman’s Wharf, the Marina, the Palace of Fine Arts, the Legion of Honor Art Museum, the Presidio of San Francisco, hanging out at the Cliff House (where I could buy penny candy), swimming at Sutro’s Baths (and later ice skating there), wondering through Playland at the Beach, exploring Golden Gate Park, swimming at the old saltwater Fleishhacker Pool, and enjoying pink popcorn while visiting Fleishhacker Zoo.
 I also loved fishing at Old Fort Point underneath the Golden Gate Bridge …and, at other times, fishing at China Beach or Lake Merced.

 Military Service: United States Air Force

-When I returned home from the mission field (April 1968), I was instructed to report to the military service draft board.
-I was certain I would not be accepted because I had a heart murmur (or something) that almost kept me from serving in the mission field.
+When I returned home from the mission field (April 1968), I was instructed to report to the military draft board.
+I was certain I would not be drafted because I had a heart murmur (or something) that almost kept me from serving in the mission field.
 So, I confidently reported to the draft board.
 They scheduled me for a physical, and much to my surprise, I passed!
 I was told I would receive my Army draft notice in the mail within the month.

 Well, before I got the draft notice, I stopped by the local Air Force recruiter’s office and joined the United States Air Force.
 I began active-duty military service on September 8th, 1968; and I was trained as an Intelligence Technician and Arial Photo/Imagery Interpreter.
 Ultimately, I made the Air Force my career.
 I served multiple tours in Southeast Asia, England, and Germany.
-I separated briefly from the service long enough to attend and graduate from Brigham Young University-Provo (Dec 1979) with a bachelor’s degree in International Relations.

 My Family

-Sadly, just after 10:00 pm in the evening of April 8th, 1984, Jenny sat up suddenly in bed, gasping for air, and then collapsed lifeless in my arms (from a congenital heart condition).
+Sadly, just after 10:00 pm in the evening of April 8th, 1984, Jenny Marie sat up suddenly in bed, gasping for air, and then collapsed lifeless in my arms (from a congenital heart condition).
 Despite my efforts, and the noble efforts of the local paramedics, Jenny did not recover.
 She was pronounced dead on arrival that evening at the Landstuhl Regional Medical Center (West Germany).

 Jenny was only 37 years old when she passed on, and just seven days later (April 15th), we would have celebrated our 15th Anniversary.
-Regardless, I have so many wonderful memories with Jenny.
+Regardless, I have so many wonderful memories with my dear Jenny.
 I loved her dearly (and still do).
 I was devastated without her.
 I felt lost and did not know how to move on.
 Instantly, I became an “unworthy” and humbled single parent of our seven (7) beautiful children.
 This was hard, not only for me, but for all of our children, as well.
 “How were we to manage without Mom?”
 It was a life-changing event for all of us.

 The Lord knows us, He know our challenges, and he is merciful.
 And, He makes compensations, as necessary.
 He has a plan!
 In addition, the U.S. Air Forces streamlined our evacuation from Germany to Utah.
-With the Lord’s help, we were met at the Salt Lake Airport by many, many family loved ones.
+With the Lord’s help, we were met at the Salt Lake Airport by many, many, family loved ones.
 Also, thanks to the tremendous support and compassion of the Bountiful (UT) 9th Ward Relief Society sisters, we were able to survive and stay together as a family.
-Jenny’s death occurred Sunday evening; and, we were on the ground in Utah by Wednesday afternoon.
+Jenny’s death occurred Sunday evening; and we were on the ground in Utah by Wednesday afternoon.
 Jenny’s funeral and burial services were held on Saturday, April 15th, 1984 (our 15th Wedding Anniversary).
 My friend and escort (Steve Meyer) spent the week working out my transfer details and then flew home to Germany after Jenny’s funeral and burial service.

-I love and appreciate the Lord, my family, the U.S. Air Forces, the Ward Relief Society, and my understanding children.
-And, I know I will see my Jenny Marie again!
+I love and appreciate the Lord, my family, the U.S. Air Forces, the Ward Relief Society, and my understanding children …and I know I will see my Jenny Marie again!

 All combined, Jenny, Kathy and I have raised ten (10) beautiful children.
 They are all grown now and have families and children of their own.
 Currently, we have 32 wonderful grandchildren who call us “Papa and Nana.”
 I love them all.
 Without question, love has no bounds!